FEATURED CREDIT CARDS

 Whether you used the online tool or a mail offer, the next steps are the same:

-1. Complete the formal application: If you decide to move forward, you will complete the full application.
+1. Complete the formal application: If you decide to move forward, complete the full application.
 This process involves a hard credit inquiry, which may temporarily lower your credit score by a few points.

 2. Get an immediate decision: In many cases, you will receive a decision right away after submitting the online application.